Bentroen/GMPython/README.md

 show_debug_message(result); // [ 5,4,3,2,1 ]
 ```

-> It's recommended to call `bool()` on any boolean that you want to pass as an argument.
-Due to the way GameMaker handles booleans, Python will receive a `float` instead of a `bool` if you don't do this, which is not desirable in many cases.
+> In GameMaker versions prior to 2.3.7, it's recommended to call `bool()` on any boolean that you want to pass as an argument.
+Due to the way those versions handle booleans, Python will receive a `float` instead of a `bool` if you don't do this, which is not desirable in many cases.
+Starting in GameMaker 2.3.7, this is no longer necessary.
 Read more about that in [Limitations](#GameMaker-data-types).

 Any exception that occurs in the Python side will throw a GameMaker error containing the exception message and traceback, which may be caught by wrapping the call in a `try`/`catch` block: